 Prior to founding WFS, Ashley worked as a managing principal at Blank Rome LLP, where under the guidance of mentors she learned how businesses operated.

 Ashley worked under the first Director of Homeland Security, Tom Ridge, and as the Deputy Director of Management and Administration in the White House.
 She worked on the Republican National Convention, Bush-Cheney 2000, and the Florida recount before joining the Bush-Cheney Transition Team.

-Ashley holds a Masters of International Business from McDonough School of Business, Georgetown University; a Masters of International Business from the ESADE Business School (Spain); and a Corporate International Masters Business-A Degree from the FGV EBAPE School (Brazil).
+Ashley holds a Master of International Business from McDonough School of Business, Georgetown University; a Master of International Business from the ESADE Business School (Spain); and a Corporate International master’s Business-A Degree from the FGV EBAPE School (Brazil).
 She holds an undergraduate degree from Westminster College, where she is a Member of the Board of Trustees.

 Ashley serves as an expert speaker for the Office of U.S. Speaker Program at the Department of State, Bureau of Educational and Cultural Affairs, sits on several non- profit and corporate Boards, including Turning Point Brands Inc., Vital Voices Global Partnership, the Women’s Democracy Network at the International Republican Institute, the Board of Trustees at Westminster College, Kennedy Center National Symphony Orchestra, the National Museum of Women in the Arts and is a member of Women Corporate Directors.

 She is also the Co-CEO of the Belizean Grove, a preeminent global network of influential women committed to building collaborative, trusted partnerships.
 As Co-CEO, Ashley curates unique and purposeful meetings and experiences that bring members together to foster a better understanding of the complex issues of our time, share expertise, and find for solutions.